+General Classes

+Special Education

+504 Students

+ML Students

-General Classes Special Education 504 Students ML Students At Risk Students Gifted and Talented
+At Risk Students Gifted and Talented

 STANDARDS for Learning Targets NGSS Cross curricular CTE(NJSLS 9) Technology(NJSLS8) HS-PS2-1: Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship among the net force on a macroscopic object, its mass, and its acceleration Mathematics - MP.2: Reason abstractly and quantitatively.
 CTE- 9.3.ST.2 Use technology to acquire, manipulate, analyze and report data.
 MP.4: Model with mathematics.
-9.3.ST-ET.2 Display and communicate STEM information HSN.Q.A.1: Use units as a way to understand problems and to guide the Technologysolution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
-8.1.12.DA.1 Create interactive data visualizations using software tools to help others better understand real world phenomena, including climate change HSN.Q.A.2: Define appropriate quantities for the purpose of descriptive modeling.
+9.3.ST-ET.2 Display and communicate STEM information HSN.Q.A.1: Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
+Technology- 8.1.12.DA.1 Create interactive data visualizations using software tools to help others better understand real world phenomena, including climate change HSN.Q.A.2: Define appropriate quantities for the purpose of descriptive modeling.
 8.1.12.DA.5 Create data visualizations from large data sets to summarize, communicate, and support different interpretations of real-world phenomena HSN.Q.A.3: Choose a level of accuracy appropriate to limitations on measurement when reporting quantities.
 HSA.SSE.A.1: Interpret expressions that represent a quantity in terms of its context.
 HSA.SSE.B.3: Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.
 HSA.CED.A.1: Create equations and inequalities in one variable and use them to solve problems.
 HSA.CED.A.2: Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.
 HSA.CED.A.4: Rearrange formulas to highlight a quantity of interest, using the same reasoning as in solving equations.
 HSF-IF.C.7: Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases.
-ELA- RI.CT.9-10.8.
-Analyze and reflect on (e.g., practical knowledge, historical/cultural context, and background knowledge) seminal and informational text of historical and scientific significance, including how they relate in terms of themes and significant concepts W.IW.9-10.2 Write informative/explanatory texts (including the narration of historical events, scientific procedures/experiments, or technical processes) to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content W.RW.9-10.7.
+ELA- RI.MF.9-10.6.
+Analyze, integrate, and evaluate multiple interpretations (e.g., charts, graphs, diagrams, videos) of a single text or text/s presented in different formats (visually, quantitatively) as well as in words in order to address a question or solve a problem.
+W.IW.9-10.2.
+Write informative/explanatory texts (including the narration of historical events, scientific procedures/ experiments, or technical processes) to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.
+W.RW.9-10.7.
 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of tasks, purposes, and audiences.